ruminations/Geyser/README.md

 By correlating instantaneous pressure with instantaneous carriage velocity, constant material delivery is achieved.
 In turn, the instantaneous pressure is controlled by the 'piston', i.e. the solid part of the filament, and that in turn is controlled by the filament feeder position.
 By turning the filament feeder backward, zero relative pressure may be achieved, effectively turning the flow of material off.
 By turning the feeder backward even more, a dynamic negative pressure can even be created, effectively cutting an incipient 'string' prior to rapid carriage movement.

 Thus closed loop control of pressure is achieved, and thereby exacting control over the rate of delivery of molten material from the extruder assembly.
-In turn, just the right amount of material is delivered, dynamically correlated with carriage travel, without gaps or burbles.
+In turn, just the right amount of material is consistently delivered, dynamically correlated with carriage travel, without gaps or burbles.

 Steam emanating from the integral fang keeps previously printed material proximal to the new voxels at an elevated temperature.
 This anneals the printed material, mitigating residual strain in the printed material.
 Moreover, the warm material forms a more secure bond with newly deposited voxels by making better use of the limited heat capacity of the molten plastic.
 This mitigates de-lamination issues.
 The vortical flow of the outflow from the fang creates an 'eye of the hurricane' at the die orifice, leaving still molten material undisturbed, and indeed, providing some aerodynamic stabilization and localization to that molten material.